sthordall/docker/gocd/README.md

 > Mounting docker with some of its dependent libraries might not work
 > specifically in case of your OS/Docker version combination.

+Do not forget that in order for the trick of re-using outer docker client to work there should be a few thinkgs in place:

+1. Docker engine where `go-agent` is going to be running should be started with the following option: `-H unix:///var/run/docker.sock`
+2. `/var/run/docker.sock` file should have appropriate permissions, thus please
+   ensure: `chmod 0666 /var/run/docker.sock`